 Like the Shepherd leaving the flock to seek out the one sheep that is lost, God seeks us intimately and personally.
-God is love, and love seeks to good of others.
+God is love, and love seeks the good of others.

 Because God is love, however, He will not thrust Himself upon us.
-He won’t coerce or force us to seek Him or want Him or respond to His knock on the door, but He is ready, willing and able to respond when we open that door – as long as we are willing to let Him in.
+He won’t coerce or force us to seek Him, or to want Him, or to respond to His knock on the door.
+He is ready, willing and able, though, to respond when we open that door – as long as we are willing to let Him in.

-Beware, though, He isn’t a tame lion (echoing CS Lewis).
-Don’t be naïve to think that you can have God on your own terms.
+On that point, I say, “Beware!
+He isn’t a tame lion.”
+(Echoing CS Lewis) Don’t be naïve to think that you can have God on your own terms.
 It doesn’t work like that.
-Frankly, I am here to say you wouldn’t want Him on your terms.
+Frankly, I am here to say you wouldn’t want Him on your own terms.

 If you are looking for a god you can control and call on when you want your fix or need help, don’t go opening the door that God is knocking on!

 More importantly, though, God knows you better even than you know your own self.
 He formed you in your mother’s womb.
 He breathed life into you and made you into a beautiful facet of His image that is wholly unique.
-He knows who are really are and you who can aspire to be, because he made you for that purpose.
+He knows who you really are and who you were made to aspire to be, because he made you for that purpose.

 Why would you want to mess with God’s masterpiece?